Some common examples of bus interfaces are buses that conform to the AXI

 ASSOCIATED_BUSIFparameter for the clock.

 ASSOCIATED_RESET: The list contains names of reset ports (not names of reset container interfaces) as its value.
 This parameter takes a colon-separated (:) list of strings as its value.
-If there are no resets in the design, this field is left blank.
+If there are no resets in the design, leave this field blank.

 ASSOCIATED_CLKEN: The list contains names of clock enable ports (not names of container interfaces) as its value.
 This parameter takes a colon-separated (:) list of strings as its value.
-If there are no clock enable signals in the design, this field is left blank.
+If there are no clock enable signals in the design, leave this field blank.